RicoJia/ricojia.github.io/_posts/2026/2026-03-15-aruco-detection.markdown

 q3|___________|q2
 ```

 This is a homography warp.
-For each detected image corners
+For each detected image corners in the image `[u,v]` space

 ```
 p0 = (u0, v0)